 633 West Main St.

 Madison, WI 53703

-5. If you are granted a hunting permit, your signed permit will be returned to you, along with a map, jacket tag and car tag.
+5. If you are granted a hunting permit, your signed permit will be returned to you, along with a map and car dashboard tag with your permit number.
 Please allow at least FOUR weeks after the deadline for processing.

 6. If you will be hunting with a minor who is not your own son or daughter, please contact us at email@example.com for an additional release of liability form.

 |Combined Gun & Bow||$50.00|

 Fees are used to cover deer management expenses including boundary posting, enforcement, coordination with wardens, mailings, permit processing and staff time.

 Hunting Opportunities at Nature Conservancy Preserves